msdkhairi/gym-cartpole-openai/README.md

 **>>> python qlearning.py test**

 The second implementation is a **Deep Q-Network (DQN)** and is implemented in the *Cartpole_DQN.ipynb* notebook.
 There is also a google colab link in the notebook.
+I have also written a Medium blog post on this that can found [here](https://medium.com/@msdkhairi/openai-cartpole-with-policy-gradient-acc0344f5d72).